js-ojus/flow/README.md

 A document in a particular state in its workflow, is sent to a `Node`.
 There, it awaits an action to take place that moves it along the workflow, to a different state.
 Thus, nodes are receivers of document events.

 A `DocAction` on a document in a `DocState` may require some processing to be performed before a possible state transition.
 Accordingly, applications register custom processing functions with nodes.
 Such functions are invoked by the respective nodes when an action is received by them.
 These `NodeFunc`s determine the next states assumed by the documents that they process.

+### Mailboxes and Messages

+Every defined user has a mailbox of virtually no size limit.
+Documents that transition into specific states trigger notifications for specific users.
+These notifications are delivered to the mailboxes of such users.

+The actual content of a notification constitutes a message.
+The most essential details include the document reference, the `Node` in the workflow at which the document is, and the time at which the message was sent.

+Upon getting notified, users open the corresponding documents, and take appropriate actions.